ajwadtahmid/Unofficial-Apex-Companion/README.md

 ## Features

-- **Player Stats** — Rank, RP, current legend, equipped trackers, and weekly RP gain tracking.
+- **Player Stats**: Rank, RP, current legend, equipped trackers, and weekly RP gain tracking.
 Supports search by name or numeric UID.
-- **Weekly Ranked History** — Interactive graph showing RP gains per week with season/split selector and week-by-week navigation.
-Tracks unlimited snapshots for power users playing 10+ matches daily.
+- **RP Progression Graph**: Interactive chart of RP gained per match, built from your match history, with session filtering and split/week navigation.
+A snapshot-based RP graph is also available.
-- **Ranked Breakdown** — Full ranked deep-dive: match list, RP chart, per-map and per-legend breakdown tables, time-of-day performance chart, sessions summary, and highlight cards for best/worst map.
+- **Ranked Breakdown**: Full ranked deep-dive: match history with per-match correction, an RP chart, per-map and per-legend breakdown tables, a combined Legend × Map matrix, pick-rate analysis, squad & session summaries, personal records (best RP/kills/damage games and win streaks), performance trends with session sparklines, time-of-day/day-of-week charts, and a full comparison view between any two splits.
 Auto-refreshes every 10 minutes while the app is open.
 See the [Ranked Breakdown Guide](#ranked-breakdown-guide) for how tracking starts.
-- **Legend Stats** — Kill counts and tracker values per legend, merged across sessions and sorted by most-played.
+- **Legend Stats**: Kill counts and tracker values per legend, merged across sessions and sorted by most-played.
-- **Gun Stats** — Detailed weapon performance including kills, damage, and damage per kill.
+- **Gun Stats**: Detailed weapon performance including kills, damage, and damage per kill.
-- **Map Rotations** — Live countdown for Ranked, Pubs, and Mixtape.
+- **Map Rotations**: Live countdown for Ranked, Pubs, and Mixtape.
 Shows current map, time remaining, and what loads next.
 Switches automatically when the rotation changes.
-- **Predator Cutoff** — Current minimum RP to reach Apex Predator on PC, PlayStation, Xbox, and Switch.
+- **Predator Cutoff**: Current minimum RP to reach Apex Predator on PC, PlayStation, Xbox, and Switch.
-- **Server Status** — Health of Origin Login, EA Accounts, Nova Fusion, and Apex Crossplay.
+- **Server Status**: Health of Origin Login, EA Accounts, Nova Fusion, and Apex Crossplay.
 Drill down to see per-region latency in milliseconds, color-coded green/orange/red.
-- **Latest News** — In-game news feed from the official Apex feed.
+- **Latest News**: In-game news feed from the official Apex feed.
-- **Player Compare** — Side-by-side comparison of ranked stats or per-legend trackers with any searched player.
+- **Player Compare**: Side-by-side comparison of ranked stats or per-legend trackers with any searched player.
-- **Favorites** — Star players to pin them to the search screen for one-tap access.
+- **Favorites**: Star players to pin them to the search screen for one-tap access.
-- **Multiple Player Profiles** — Manage and quickly switch between different player profiles.
+- **Multiple Player Profiles**: Manage and quickly switch between different player profiles.
 Perfect for tracking friends, alternate accounts, or monitoring competition.
-- **Map Rotation Alerts** — Get notified 5, 10, or 15 minutes before the map changes in-game.
+- **Map Rotation Alerts**: Get notified 5, 10, or 15 minutes before the map changes in-game.
 Choose which maps to be notified about (ranked, pubs, mixtape).
 Notifications include the exact map change time and date.
-- **Selective Mode Tracking** — Choose which modes to monitor: Ranked, Pubs, Mixtape.
+- **Selective Mode Tracking**: Choose which modes to monitor: Ranked, Pubs, Mixtape.
-- **Background Notifications** — Alerts are batch-scheduled ahead of time and fire even when the app is closed (via background fetch on iOS/Android).
+- **Background Notifications**: Alerts are batch-scheduled ahead of time and fire even when the app is closed (via background fetch on iOS/Android).
-- **View Cached Stats Offline** — All player stats are cached locally on your device.
-Search for a player online, and their stats remain accessible even without internet—perfect for checking during downtime.
+- **View Cached Stats Offline**: All player stats are cached locally on your device.
+Search for a player online, and their stats remain accessible even without internet, perfect for checking during downtime.
-- **No account required** — Data is fetched using your public in-game name or UID.
+- **No account required**: Data is fetched using your public in-game name or UID.
-- **Data Backup & Restore** — Export your player profiles, favorites, and tracked data as a backup file.
+- **Data Backup & Restore**: Export your player profiles, favorites, and tracked data as a backup file.
 Restore from backup anytime to recover your data or switch devices seamlessly.
-- **Dark theme** — Designed for low-light gaming sessions.
+- **Dark theme**: Designed for low-light gaming sessions.

 ---

 ## Ranked Breakdown Guide

-> **TL;DR:** Keep Apexlytics open while you play ranked — turn on **Keep
+> **TL;DR:** Keep Apexlytics open while you play ranked, turn on **Keep
 > screen on** in Settings so it doesn't stop tracking when your screen locks.
 > A browser tab on apexlegendsstatus.com works too, if you'd rather not keep
 > the app open.
 Past matches can't be recovered.